kamalmukhalalaty/Big-Data-Hadoop-MapReduce-Program-via-Hadoop-Streaming/README.md

 # Big-Data-Hadoop-MapReduce-Program-via-Hadoop-Streaming

+For this project I built a Hadoop MapReduce k-means clustering program from scratch using Hadoop’s Streaming API.

+To do so, I orchestrated training iterations via a Bash script (run.sh) to pass data between my Python written mapper and reducer via STDIN and STDOUT.

+I hypothesise that there are 8 clusters and write my Bash script to only run up to a maximum number of iterations.

-How to run:
+How to run the program (im my case):
+3. reset Centroids.txt with datapoints from Centroids000000.txt (initalize cluster centroids)

-1- move data file to hfs
+2. move data file to hdfs
-hdfs dfs -copyFromLocal /Users/kamalal-mukhalalaty/Desktop/Kmeans_Assignment_1/K_means/K_8/data_points.txt  /user/
+- hdfs dfs -copyFromLocal /Users/kamalal-mukhalalaty/Desktop/Kmeans_Assignment_1/K_means/K_8/data_points.txt  /user/

-2- run it
+3. run the bash file (Orchistrator)
-/Users/kamalal-mukhalalaty/Desktop/Kmeans_Assignment_1/K_means/K_8/run.sh
+- /Users/kamalal-mukhalalaty/Desktop/Kmeans_Assignment_1/K_means/K_8/run.sh

-3- you don’t actually need to make these changes if u already ran it for k4.
-I wrote the code in such a way where the amount of initial centroids you give it tells it how many clusters to look for. so as long as the centroids.txt file path is changed in the bash file the program will run as needed.

 Files explained:
 - Terminal Output
   - commands run to execute map reduce on terminal
 - Centroids.txt